openownership/register/README.markdown

 1. Run the [`EntityIntegrityChecker`](#the-entityintegritychecker) – and then note down the final results from the logs.
 1. Update [the tracking spreadsheet](https://docs.google.com/spreadsheets/d/1OWABqrHis4fznLZwTGu9TEpZjtRrD4Ko7T0kC7mFcCw/edit#gid=0) with the stats from the integrity checking

+## Running a BODS import

+The BODS importer is currently just an example, since we have no live data in BODS format.
+Therefore it loads data from our data examples on Github.

+You run it like any other importer: `heroku run:detached --app openownership-register bin/rails bods:trigger` and then spin up a worker.

+The example data is so small, this shouldn't need any upgrades to dyno sizes or redis caches.

 ## The `EntityIntegrityChecker`

 … is used to detect various potential issues with entities in the database.